BambooAppsDevTeam/Material3PullToRefresh/README.md

 This is a library for Jetpack Compose to add pull-to-refresh capability to the composables.
 Adapted from the `compose-material` library and adjusted for the Material 3.
 This way, you won't need to add `compose-material` dependency if you already use Material 3 only.

-The pull refresh indicator uses tonal elevation instead of shadow.
+The pull refresh indicator supports tonal elevation and shadow elevation, but shadow elevation is 0 dp by default.

 ![demo](files/demo.gif)